- Introduction

 The bishops and congregational leaders:

-• acknowledge the Inquiry as an opportunity to re-set the Church’s relationship with survivors, bolster efforts of safeguarding, and re-shape the response to reports and of abuse – historical, contemporary, and into the future.
+- acknowledge the Inquiry as an opportunity to continue to engage with survivors, bolster efforts of safeguarding, and re-shape the response to reports and of abuse – historical, contemporary, and into the future.

-• wish to address the Inquiry's recommendations by establishing engagement through Te Rōpū Tautoko with stakeholders including survivors and their advocates, those tasked with establishing the system and scheme, Government, the Commission itself, subject matter experts, and relevant agencies and entities in the Church.
+- address the Inquiry's recommendations by continuing engagement with stakeholders including survivors and their advocates, those tasked with establishing the system and scheme, Government, subject matter experts, and relevant agencies and entities in the Church.

-Tautoko offer support of the implementation of resulting actions for those tasked with the work.
+Tautoko offer encouragement for the implementation of resulting actions for those tasked with the work.

 To see the chronology of the Catholic Church response to abuse in Aotearoa New Zealand click here.